-Chart 3.50 Guaranteed advances ratio of bills finance companies ratio of bills finance companies both stayed at 0.05%, reflecting sound credit quality (Chart 3.50).
+advances ratio and the non-performing credit ratio of bills finance companies both stayed at 0.05%, reflecting sound credit quality (Chart 3.50).
 At the same time, both the ratios of credit loss reserves to total guaranteed advances and to non-performing credits were 3,091.70%, indicating that the reserves set aside were significantly sufficient to cover potential credit losses.